Table of Contents[Hide][Show]

 The Mayborn Museum Complex is also located at Baylor University.
 Here you will find hands-on discovery rooms, interactive natural science and cultural history galleries and outdoor exhibits.
 There are also traveling exhibits, so check the website to see what will be offered during your visit.

 If your kids complete the Junior Ranger Program at the Waco Mammoth National Monument (see #2), they’ll get free admission to the Mayborn.
 There is also a Mammoth exhibit at the Mayborn that ties into what you learned at the Waco Mammoth National Monument.

 The Mayborn Museum strikes a nice compromise between being interactive and informative.
 My kids found plenty of hands-on fun, while I learned a lot about Texas.
 That’s saying something since I’ve lived in this state for most of my life.

 5. Waco Tours – One of the Best Things to Do in Waco

 If you are a true Chip and Jo fan, you need to do the Classic Waco Tour.
-Do it your first day in Waco; I promise you will not be sorry.
+Do it on your first day in Waco; I promise you will not be sorry.
 The tour will help you get your bearings and give you recommendations on places to eat.
-And, if you’re in Waco for more than one day, you will probably want to eat at more places than Magnolia Table or Silo Baking company.
-There’s some really good food in town; this tour will show you where to find it.
+And, if you’re in Waco for more than one day, you will probably want to eat at more places than Magnolia Table or Silo Baking Company.
+There’s some really good food in town and this tour will show you where to find it.
 Bonus: You’ll come away from the tour with some discount coupons!